-Ricotta is a soft Italian whey cheese made from the sheep, cow, goat, or water buffalo milk whey leftover from the production of other cheeses.
-It’s soft, creamy, and grainy to the texture; and sweet to the taste.
+Ricotta, a traditional Italian cheese made from the leftover milk of sheep, cows, goats, or buffalos from the production of other cheeses, is a soft, creamy, and grainy cheese that’s sweet and sumptuous.

 Ricotta’s name comes from the Italian word “recocta,” which translates as “cooked twice.”
 It describes the technique used for producing it by coagulating albumin and globulin, the proteins that remain after the casein has been used to make the other cheese.

 Traditionally, ricotta is added to baked manicotti and baked ziti in Italian-American cuisine, and used as a filling for ravioli, cappelletti, and lasagna in Italian cuisine.